Three Works

 Tora Hed

-Part of the process was spend at Blaes glass workshop located on Refshaleøen, learning glass making from glass artists.
-The work explores meeting points between different materialities as an attempt for transformation.
+Part of the process took place at BLÆS – Reffen Glass Studio, learning glassmaking from glass artists.
+The work explores meeting points between different materialities as an attempt for transformation and aliveness.

 mentor